eslint/eslint/docs/src/extend/custom-rules.md

 * `replacedBy`: (array) In the case of a deprecated rule, specify replacement rule(s).

-`create`: (function) Returns an object with methods that ESLint calls to "visit" nodes while traversing the abstract syntax tree (AST as defined by [ESTree](https://github.com/estree/estree)) of JavaScript code:
+`create()`: Returns an object with methods that ESLint calls to "visit" nodes while traversing the abstract syntax tree (AST as defined by [ESTree](https://github.com/estree/estree)) of JavaScript code:

 * If a key is a node type or a [selector](./selectors), ESLint calls that **visitor** function while going **down** the tree.
 * If a key is a node type or a [selector](./selectors) plus `:exit`, ESLint calls that **visitor** function while going **up** the tree.